 Subject Outline for Refresher Course

-Authorities should determine at which intervals refresher training should take place.
+Authorities are encouraged to require regular refresher training as per IALA recommendation V-103; in doing so the authorities should determine at which intervals such refresher training should take place.
+This is to ensure that the VTS personnel maintain a level of competence appropriate to the types of service provided by the VTS Authority.

+Insert ‘continual professional development’ blablabla.

 Ideally all participants at a refresher course should hold a valid certificate as VTS Operator or VTS Supervisor.
 Authorities may decide that a refresher course may be part of a revalidation training – for instance in connection with partially on the job training.

 The course may consist of both theoretical subjects and practical assignments and tasks to be performed by the course participants to ensure competence and confidence as a VTS Operator.
 For a more detailed subject outline and recommended competence levels, see Model Course V-103/1 and Model Course V-103/2.

+Authorities should determine the duration of refresher training taking into consideration the frequency at which refresher courses should be performed.
+Below is shown an example of a two-days course with the associated recommended hours per subject area.
+Authorities should determine how refresher training is conducted, be it classroom courses or simulation exercises.
+This does not exclude the possibility of combining multiple modules in one course of exercise.

 The recommended hours shown in the table are the minimum required for each module and will depend on previous experience, entrance level and requirements of the individual.